. Driver License Services

 For customers without an SSN, please click here.

-Customers may not use their current driver license or ID card as proof of residential address.
-Customers must submit TWO different documents with their residential address (printouts or faxes of these documents are acceptable).
+- Customers must submit TWO different documents with their Florida residential address.
 Residential address documents include, but are not limited to:

 - Florida voter registration card;